dreamerslab/jquery.queue/README.md

 ### Namespace
-`$.queue()` has 1 layer namespace support.
+`$.queue` supports 1 layer namespace.
 With large application we might need to split our code into modules.

 > Example code:

     // push a function to getPhotos queue under FLICKR module